Minhajshaikh321/Dockerize-FlaskAPI-Mysql/README.md

  # To Run your application
  Open a terminal, navigate to your project directory, and run the following commands:

- docker-compose up --build  #use to build and start the Docker containers defined in a docker-compose.yml
+ docker-compose up --build  #use to build and start the Docker containers

  docker ps      # list the currently running Docker containers